X

 Since the molecules in the air that exit the turbocharger are so close together, they have more friction with each other, which causes the air to be at an extremely high temperature.
 Part of the turbocharger turns red-hot in the process of compressing the air.
 In many engines with a turbocharger, an intercooler intercepts the air before it reaches the engine to cool it with coolant.
 This helps the air become even more dense than it was when it was first compressed since hot oxygen molecules move more and take up more space than cool oxygen molecules.

 The engineers who worked to develop and rebuild turbochargers and diesel engines had the same goal: to get more powerful vehicles and equipment accessible to ordinary people instead of reserving them for large industries.
-While the turbocharger is used for larger commercial purposes such as aircraft, agricultural machinery, and marine-based diesel engines, it is also found in many diesel-powered vehicles, motorcycles, and an increasing number of petrol-powered vehicles.
+While the turbocharger for sale is used for larger commercial purposes such as aircraft, agricultural machinery, and marine-based diesel engines, it is also found in many diesel-powered vehicles, motorcycles, and an increasing number of petrol-powered vehicles.
 It seems as though the hope of those early engineers has been achieved.

 At Goldfarb & Associates, Inc., we offer the best in new, re-manufactured, and used turbochargers and diesel parts.
 We have a turbocharger for any diesel engine.
 If you need a turbocharger, you can search our inventory online or call us at 301-770-4514.